harmsm/roboDOD/README.md

 message and the `message` itself.
 On the robot side, the main instance of the DeviceManager class routes each message to the appropriate device name.
 For example, if `m.destination = "robot"` and `m.destination_device =
-"attention_light"`, the DeviceManager will pass the message to the attention light attached to the robot.
-On the controller side, messages are routed using the `sendMessage` and `recieveMessage` functions.
+"attention_light"`, the DeviceManager will pass the message to the device named "attention_light" attached to the robot.
+On the web controller side, messages are routed using the `sendMessage` and `recieveMessage` functions.

 What actually goes through the socket is a string with the form: